More about Letterbox Club

 The Letterbox Club in Northern Ireland is funded by Fostering Network Northern Ireland as part of its Fostering Achievement programme, in partnership with the Northern Ireland Government.
 Once signed-up each child receives their own colourful parcel of books, maths games, stationery every month for six months.

-Sign-up for Letterbox Club 2018 is now open.
+Sign-up for Letterbox Club 2018 is currently open.
 Local authorities and schools can use Pupil Premium Plus for looked after children and Pupil Premium for other vulnerable children, to fund the programme.

 Learn more about our range of projects and campaigns, designed to help people of all ages and backgrounds enjoy reading and writing.